Authority and Responsibility

-The Director of Accounting will determine the frequency of check runs during the week, and establish cut-off dates for submitting requests for payments to be included in the check runs.
+- The Assistant Controller will determine the frequency of check runs during the week, and establish cut-off dates for submitting requests for payments to be included in the check runs.
 Requests for payments received after the published date will be held and paid on the next check cycle.
-See procedures for requesting disbursement of accounts payable check using the Check Requisition form here.

 - Accounts payable checks are automatically signed at the time of printing using a digital electronic signature.
-The Director of Accounting is responsible for maintaining appropriate security over the digital electronic signature and blank check stock.
+The Controller and Assistant Controller are responsible for maintaining appropriate security over the digital electronic signature and blank check stock.

-- Check disbursements for amounts greater than or equal to $1,000, but less than $10,000, require the authorization of one of the following: Director of Accounting, Associate Vice President for Finance, Vice President for Fiscal Affairs, President.
+- Check disbursements for amounts greater than or equal to $1,000, but less than $10,000, require the authorization of one of the following, or their designee: Assistant Controller, Controller, Vice President for Finance and Administration, or President.

-- Check disbursements for amounts greater than or equal to $10,000 require two authorizations from the following: Director of Accounting, Associate Vice President for Finance, Vice President for Fiscal Affairs, President
+- Check disbursements for amounts greater than or equal to $10,000 require two authorizations from the following: Assistant Controller, Controller, Vice President for Finance and Administration, or President.

 - All checks submitted for authorization shall be accompanied by the system-generated check disbursement log, grouped by amount stratification as noted above.
 The authorizing personnel shall ensure that all checks are accounted for.